JDDoesDev/presentations/osmi.md

 ## WHY SHOULD THIS BE IMPORTANT TO YOU?

 Note:
-- Because we're human
-- 20% of US adults experience MI in a year
-- We'll find out later it's much higher in the tech community
+Approximately 20% of adults in the US experience mental illness in a given year - NAMI.org We're going to find out later, that number is higher in the tech community.

 <!--s-->